Tanz0rz/haxe-fmod/README.md

 This library has been tested on games built with the `lime` and `openfl` CLI tools, and should work on any Haxe framework that utilizes the `Project.xml` file for builds.

-See [haxe-fmod-test](https://github.com/Tanz0rz/haxe-fmod-test) for a working example of a haxe-flixel game with this FMOD integration.
+See [haxe-fmod-test](https://github.com/Tanz0rz/haxe-fmod-test) for a working example of a HaxeFlixel game with this FMOD integration.

 **1. Add the library to your Haxe project:**